Translations

 Policy for Translations

 • A translation must have >90% translated strings.
-If a translation falls and stays below that for a longer time, it will not be used by vorta and ultimately, it will get removed from the repository also.
+If it falls and stays below that for a longer time, it will not be used by Vorta and may be removed from the repository.

 Adding a New Language